-Mio is a jobbing typeface with a clear Japanese character.
+Mio is a display typeface with a clear Japanese character.

 Mio is based on Minchō, a system of strokes that is used to create Japanese hieroglyphs.